gbmksquare/Resume/README-PDF.md

 ## Other Interests & Activities

-* I like adventruing into beautiful landscapes and take photos in my spare time.
+* I like adventuring into beautiful landscapes and take photos in my spare time.
 * Recently, I am learning to model and render things in Blender for fun.
 * I know how to use a 3D printer and a laser cutter, and once 3D-printed a full set of T-rex skeletons.
 * I like watching movies, sometimes play Minecraft and Starcraft II, and buy airplane models.